Adolf Frommelt: Life

 Frommelt was born on 6 June 1891 in Triesen as the son of Alois Frommelt and Kreszenz (née Banzer) as one of five children.
 He worked as a baker and farmer, establishing a bakery and grocery store in Triesen.

 He was the deputy mayor of Triesen from 1927 to 1929 as a member of the Christian Social People's Party (VP).
 Following the removal of Emil Bargetze in 1929, Frommelt was appointed by the government as mayor, where he served until 1936.
-By 1930, he had switched from the VP to the Progressive Citizens' Party.
+By 1930, he had switched from the VP to the Progressive Citizens' Party (FBP).

-He was a member of the Landtag of Liechtenstein from 1932 to 1936.
-In 1939 he was elected as a deputy member of the Landtag of Liechtenstein as a part of the unified list between the party and the Progressive Citizens' Party for the formation of a coalition government.
+Frommelt initially unsuccessfully ran for a seat in the Landtag of Liechtenstein in the 1928 elections as a member of the VP, tying votes with Franz Amann, thus the candidate for the election's second round was decided by lottery, which resulted in Amann's favour.
+He was then elected a member of the Landtag in 1932 as a member of the FBP, where he served until he lost re-election to Ferdinand Heidegger of the Patriotic Union (VU) in the 1936 elections.
+In 1939 he was elected as a deputy member of the Landtag as a part of the unified list between the FBP and VU for the formation of a coalition government.

 Frommelt married Maria Aloisia Banzer (25 November 1893 – 12 February 1950) on 28 April 1919 and they had four children together.
-He died due to heart illness on 6 October 1964 in Triesen, aged 73.
+He died due to heart illness on 6 October 1964, aged 73.